frederic-perez/AmE-dictionary/data/dictionary.md

 __feature<sup>1</sup>__ _n_ __1__ A distinctive attribute or aspect of something. __2__ A newspaper or magazine article or a broadcast programme devoted to the treatment of a particular topic, typically at length. _A special feature on children's reference books._ _Syn_ article, piece, item, report, story, column __3__ A full-length film intended as the main item in a cinema programme (feature film).
 __feature<sup>2</sup>__ _v_
 __featuring__
+__febrifuge__ _n_ Any medicine that lowers body temperature to prevent or alleviate fever. _Syn_ antipyretic _The doctor gave me a febrifuge to take if my temperature spiked._
 __feckless__ _adj_ :three::hammer:
 __fecklessness__
 __feed (someone) to the wolves__ _idiom_ To sacrifice someone to ruin, destruction, or hostility from others, especially for one's own benefit or survival.